ferebee/HIP/0000-return-to-hnt.md

 ### Subnetwork Governance

-Subnetwork governance remains in force, and this proposal doesn’t modify the existing system of governance using veIOT and veMOBILE, as derived from locked IOT and MOBILE tokens.
+Subnetwork governance remains in force, and this proposal doesn't modify the existing system of governance using veIOT and veMOBILE, as derived from locked IOT and MOBILE tokens.
 While no new subnetwork tokens will be minted, participants can acquire voting rights by purchasing tokens on the open market and locking them.

 Eventually, as existing IOT and MOBILE tokens are redeemed through the treasury, a new method of assigning subnetwork voting rights will become appropriate.
 This proposal recommends that the Helium community enact a new mechanism through a separate HIP, decided by veHNT vote.
 As an example, the following method is suggested.